FarronF/limerick-council-meetings/meetings/2021/12/13-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 11th October 2021.md

 Members welcomed the large amount of outdoor dining facilities available in Limerick during the

-pandemic, which had been funded under the Outdoor Seating & Accessories for Tourism and--- Hospitality Business Scheme, run by Failte Ireland and the Local Authorities.
+pandemic, which had been funded under the Outdoor Seating & Accessories for Tourism and
+---
+Hospitality Business Scheme, run by Failte Ireland and the Local Authorities.
 They also expressed

 concern that the licence fees for outdoor furniture on public areas, which had been waived for